bekraft/unity.bitub/README.md

 ### How it works

-CPIXML is an XML based 3D container of building component semantics and BREP data.
+CPIXML is a XML based 3D container of building component semantics and BREP data.
 The importer will create a game object for each container and 3D object.
-All breps will be converted to meshes.
+All breps will be converted into meshes.
 Huge meshes are partioned into multiple game objects (since Unity only allows 64K triangles per mesh).

 The prefab ```PlainComplex``` holds some data for import.
 Most crucial: The component template, which is taken as prefab for